Skip to main content

 • Continuous improvement: Regular review and refinement of programs

-Sydney Strata and Commercial Success Stories
+Common Strata and Commercial Management Scenarios

-1. Large Strata Scheme Tree Management Turnaround
+1. Large Strata Scheme with Deferred Maintenance

 • Approach: Comprehensive assessment, staged maintenance program, owner education